ergest/sql_patterns/Book/chap2.md

 	posts_answers
 ```

 As a rule of thumb, when you append tables, it's a good idea to add a constant column to indicate the source table or some kind of type.
 This is helpful when appending say activity tables to create a long, time-series table and you want to identify each activity type in the final result set.
 You'll notice in my query above I create a `post_type` column indicating where the data is coming from.

+With these key concepts in mind, let's dive into some design patterns.